1.Can you give us an update on what has been going on with the band since the recording of the new album

 Kraal: After we had completed the work on Misanthrosophie and the layout was ready we started to rehearse again in 2016.
 N. (ex - Weird Fate, Avowal) who was playing live guitar for us since the early days in 2004 joined us for the rehearsals.
 Through him F. (ex - Weird Fate) also joined the band on guitar.
 He is a highly skilled musician and is enhancing the variability and depth of our music.
 Since then, we have been playing live again as a complete band.

-2.Recently you have released a new ep, musically how does it differ from the stuff you have released in the past?
+2.You have a new album coming out during the end of March, musically how does it differ from the stuff you have released in the past?

-3.This is also your first release since 2006, can you tell us a little bit more about what was going on during that time frame?
+3.This is also your first release since 2014, can you tell us a little bit more about what has been going on during that time span?

-6.What is the meaning and inspiration behind the name 'Choronzonic'?
+6.What is the meaning and inspiration behind the name 'Membaris'?

-7.Can you tell us a little bit more about the artwork that is presented on the ep cover?
+7.Can you tell us a little bit more about the artwork that is presented on the new album cover?

 8.What are some of the best shows that the band has played over the years and also how would you describe your stage performance?

-9.Do you have any touring or show plans for the future?
+9.Do you have any touring or show plans once the new album is released?

-14.What are some of the bands or musical styles that have had an influence on your music and also what are you listening to nowadays?
+12.What are some of the bands or musical styles that have had an influence on your newer music and also what are you listening to nowadays?

 K.: We all are fans of the old Setherial, Leviathan, Gorgoroth, Deathspell Omega, Blut aus Nord and many more.
 Personally I do not listen to much of the newer stuff as I realized that newer music seldomly touches me in a way the old stuff does.